ankit-brijwasi/cli-games-with-authentication/README.md

     The project is divided in two parts -

-    1. Backend and Database -
+    1. Backend and Databases -
         This module covers all the logics that will be going behind the scenes The persons assigned to this module will mainly work in the following folders/files-
             a. utils/database_functions.py [file, To get a biref idea on what this file does refer to the file]